lwjohnst86/tagDiabetes/doc/manuscript.md

 with insulin sensitivity and moderately associated with beta-cell function.
-In particular, the TGFA myristic acid (14:0), 7-tetradecenoic acid (14:1n-7), palmitic acid (16:0), and palmitoleic acid (16:1n-7) all strongly and negatively predicted lower insulin sensitivity.
-While most TGFA were not associated with beta-cell function, two fatty acids, palmitic acid (16:0) and *cis*-vaccenic acid (18:1n-7), were associated negatively and positively, respectively, with measures of beta-cell function.
+In particular, the TGFA myristic acid (14:0), 7-tetradecenoic acid (14:1n-7), palmitic acid (16:0), and palmitoleic acid (16:1n-7) all strongly and negatively associated with lower insulin sensitivity.
+While most TGFA were not associated with beta-cell function, three fatty acids, palmitic acid (16:0), *cis*-vaccenic acid (18:1n-7), and eicosadienoic acid (20:2n-6) were associated negatively and positively, respectively, with measures of beta-cell function.
 Using PLS, we also found that four TGFA (14:0, 14:1n-7, 16:0, 16:1n-7) clustered together, and that this cluster strongly predicted lower insulin sensitivity.
-These four fatty acids are involved in the *de novo* lipogenesis (DNL) of refined and simple carbohydrates [@Hodson2008a; @Kawano2013a].
-Our results suggest that higher activity of DNL (potentially through higher intakes of simple carbohydrates) may increase the risk for T2D, primarily through worsening insulin sensitivity.

 To our knowledge, no longitudinal study to date has examined the role of the composition of the TGFA fraction on detailed OGTT-derived metabolic measures.